This saucy black bean bowl with rice has a wonderful harmony of spicy, cool, sweet, and salty.

 For saucy black beans

-- Add black beans to the pot along with water, cumin, ancho chili powder, paprika and salt.
-Bring the liquid to a simmer.
-Once it is simmering, turn the heat to low and continue cooking for 10 minutes, stirring occasionally, until the liquid has reduced and the beans have thickened.
-Remove from heat.
+- Once it is simmering, turn the heat to low and continue cooking for 10 minutes, stirring occasionally, until the liquid has reduced and the beans have thickened.
+Then remove from heat.

 For the guacamole